rajivkr/token-minting/README.md

 yarn prisma:migrate-dev
 ```

-## Running the server and frontend
+## Running the server and frontend in watch mode

 ```bash
 yarn dev:all